What is Planning?

 - work internationally.

-Over that last century, Canada has been transformed from a rural to an urban, industrial society.
+Over the last century, Canada has been transformed from a rural to an urban, industrial society.
 The impact of this transformation on our cities, towns and communities has provided us with some of our greatest challenges as a society.
 How do we serve everyone's needs?
 How do we provide and maintain the daily services that make life pleasant and efficient?
 How do we add to the community without destroying its past?
 How do we sustain our environment for the present and renew it for the future.
 One of the key contributors to making urban and rural life workable, livable, and prosperous is the professional planner.
 A planner provides research, reasoned analysis and recommendations to both the public and the private sector, intended to meet the needs of all sectors of society.

 Considering the Whole